Financial-Times/o-layout/README.md

 - A landing/homepage layout.
 - A search/query page layout.

 Typography is styled automatically using the `o-layout-typography` class.
-Including headings, paragraphs, lists, anchor tags, etc. To opt-out of typography styling for specific elements apply the `.o-layout__unstyled-element`.
+This will style headings, paragraphs, lists, anchor tags, etc. To opt-out of typography styling for specific elements apply the `.o-layout__unstyled-element`.

-In addition to typography styling, headings with `id`s are made linkable with a click, for sharing a direct link to that heading.
+You can share a direct link to a content section by clicking on its header.
+This will generate a new url in the browser that you can copy.

 ## Documentation Layout

-The documentation layout is intended for text-heavy pages, for example technical documentation or blog posts.
-As well as a heading and footer, the documentation layout includes the following areas:
+The documentation layout is intended for text-heavy pages, such as technical documentation or blog posts.
+The documentation layout includes the following areas (in addition to a heading and footer):

 - Main Content
 - Sidebar _(optional)_